Saisi/ISD_and_flag_emojis/README.md

 # ISD_and_flag_emojis

-Couldn't a current list of countries/territories with updated ISD/Phone Numbers along with latest flag emoji
+A current list of countries/territories with updated ISD/Phone Numbers along with latest flag emoji (Last updated Feb, 2024)